james-a-rob/ayrton/README.md

 # Description
 Automation any workflow in less time than it takes to write an email.

-No need to write tones of code just write a few plain english instructions.
+No need to write tones of code just write simple instructions in plain english.

 (example gif.
 Typing in fun automation and running in cli)